 - The Director of Studies will be a permanent member of UWE Bristol staff and is responsible for the conduct and governance of the project (see also Part 10 of these regulations Research Governance);

 - At least one member of UWE Bristol academic staff on the supervisory team will have previous experience of successful supervision at all stages through to completion at the appropriate level, either at UWE Bristol or at another UK University;

-- Where this completion is with another UK University they will also have completed the UWE Bristol supervisor training prior to the appointment of the supervisory team (RD1 approval).
+- Where this completion is with another UK University they will also have completed the UWE Bristol supervisor training prior to the formal appointment of the supervisory team (RD1 approval).
 This individual will advise the Director of Studies should they not have this experience.

-PGR8.1.3R All UWE Bristol staff who are supervisors, including Directors of Studies, including those who have experience as at PGR8.1.2R (3) but are new to UWE Bristol must undertake in full the supervisory training specified by the Graduate School within 12 months of their appointment as a UWE Bristol DoS.
+PGR8.1.3R All UWE Bristol staff who are supervisors, including Directors of Studies, including those who have experience as at PGR8.1.2R (3) but are new to UWE Bristol, must undertake in full the supervisory training specified by the Graduate School within 12 months of their appointment as a UWE Bristol DoS.
 Failure to comply with this requirement without good reason will prevent the member of staff being allocated any further Director of Studies appointments until the training is completed.

 PGR8.1.5R Any changes to the supervisory team are subject to the consideration and approval of the FRDC.

 PGR8.2 The supervision process

-PGR8.2.2R The supervisory team may raise concerns at any time with the Faculty Research Degrees Committee about progress being made by the candidate, which may result in further action being taken.
+PGR8.2.2R The supervisory team may raise concerns at any time with the Faculty Research Degrees Committee about progress being made by the PGR, which may result in further action being taken.